Jonas-Beck/dotfiles/README.md

 ### Tmux Config

-My Tmux setup utilizes the [Tmux Plugin Manager](https://github.com/tmux-plugins/tpm) with the Catpuccino theme and customized keybindings.
+My Tmux setup utilizes the [Tmux Plugin Manager](https://github.com/tmux-plugins/tpm) with the Catppuccin theme and customized keybindings.

 Press Prefix (C-a) + I (capital i, as in Install) to fetch the plugins.